HL7/fhir-ipa/input/pagecontent/fetching.md

     GET [url]/[Resource]?[params]

 Where [Resource] is the name of a resource taken from the table below and the list of parameters includes the patient identifier initially provided during the SMART launch.
+(See FHIR's [RESTful API](https://www.hl7.org/fhir/http.html#styleguide) for the details).
 Some of the lists returned from these calls will be relatively short, but some may be very long - potentially many thousands of resources for Observation and DocumentReference, for example.

 Servers will generally use [paging](http://hl7.org/fhir/http.html#paging) to manage requests for long lists of resources.